Augmented Reality is more than Virtual Reality

 The results obtained, however, are already far better than examples known from planar displays, proving the viability of the concept of curved displays.

 If the shapes obtained here could be considerably improved by a further optimization, the general synthesis algorithm proposed below this paper could be a tool to explore this.
 On the other hand, the ellipsoids shown may also be quite ideal, as we can see them as derived from the ideal spherical design we will show below, by a simple coordinate transform.
-Hence at least, the shorter the ellipsoid, the closer it should be to the ideal shape.
+Hence at least, the shorter the ellipsoid, the closer it should be to an ideal shape.

 Aberration with the off-axis configuration